syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Determines whether customer can change the popup view to month/year/decade while clicking on the popup title.
+Determines whether you can change the popup view to month/year/decade while clicking on the popup title.